rosell-dk/exec-with-fallback/README.md

 // $result_code (int) now holds the result code
 // $return (string | false) is now false in case of failure or the last line of the output
 ```

-## Current state: stable
-It is now tested across many platforms and PHP versions.
-Not tested in PHP 5.6 yet, though.